 After breakfast, we drive to Nayapul (48 km.)
-1.5 hours by vehicle over hilly ridges of Lumle/Kande and walk about 20 minutes to Birethanti, a large and prosperous town.
-Beyond a pasture used by pony caravans the trail reaches Sudami where we have Lunch.
-After lunch climb steadily up the side of the valley, reaching Hile at 1495m near by Tikhe Dhunga.
+1.5 hours by a vehicle over hilly ridges of Lumle/Kande and walk about 20 minutes to Birethanti, a large and prosperous town.
+Beyond a pasture used by pony caravans, the trail reaches Sudami where we have Lunch.
+After lunch climbs steadily up the side of the valley, reaching Hile at 1495m near Tikhe Dhunga.
 Along the way, various hamlets offer ample camping possibilities but if Ghorepani is the objective for the next day it is better to push on to Tikhe Dhunga.
 O/N at Tikhe Dhunga.

-Breakfast served in the morning around 7am.
+Breakfast served in the morning around 7 am.
 From Tikhe Dhunga the trail crosses a stream (Bhurungdi Khola) on a suspension bridge to start the long steep climb to the large Magar village Uleri at 2070m.
-Above the village the trail climbs gently through pastures and cultivated fields.
+Above the village, the trail climbs gently through pastures and cultivated fields.
 There are magnificent rhododendrons and oak forests and we lunch in Nangethanti.
-Thanti is a Nepali words meaning “rest house”.
-In the winter, the trail can be covered with show.
-From Nangethanti about one hours walks to Ghorepani at 2848m.
+Thanti is a Nepali word meaning “rest house”.
+In the winter, the trail can be covered with a show.
+From Nangethanti about one hour walks to Ghorepani at 2848m.
 Arrive at the top of the Ghorepani pass and camp there.
 O/N in Ghorepani.

-Ghandrung is a huge Gurung village considered to be a second largest village in Nepal.
+Ghandrung is a huge Gurung village considered to be the second-largest village in Nepal.
 The trek from Tadapani to Ghandrung is beautiful going through mixed-forest regions.
 The trails are sometimes very high, and you can see the valley down for about 400 meters.
 Mainly Gurung people inhabit the area and many of them are ex-British Gurkha soldiers.
 The village is beautiful and has frontal views of Machhapuchhre and Hiunchuli.

-After breakfast head down the trail descending steeply to the village of Phedi from where you will take a coach to Pokhara, which is about a 30-minute drive.
-This is the end of our.
+After breakfast head down the trail descends steeply to the village of Phedi from where you will take a coach to Pokhara, which is about a 30-minute drive.
+This is the end of ours.
 O/N Pokhara Hotel

 After a normal drive of seven hours, we reach Kathmandu.
-While driving from Pokhara to Kathmandu, we head up to Damauli, Dumre, Muglin and Kurintar where the Nepal’s first Cable Car is operated to reach to Manakamana Temple.
+While driving from Pokhara to Kathmandu, we head up to Damauli, Dumre, Muglin, and Kurintar where Nepal’s first Cable Car is operated to reach to Manakamana Temple.

 Pick you up from Lhasa airport or Train station – Full rest for acclimatization – O/N at Hotel.